HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Methodology Implementation Details

-\paragraph{Model Card Preprocessing.} Given that raw model cards often contain verbose documentation and heterogeneous formatting that can hinder retrieval efficiency, before framework execution, we preprocess all model cards to remove irrelevant metadata and simplify descriptions for efficient retrieval.
-This preprocessing step extracts only essential fields needed for model selection while maintaining the core information that helps users understand each model's purpose and capabilities:
+Given that raw model cards often contain verbose documentation, redundant metadata, and heterogeneous formatting that can hinder retrieval efficiency, we perform semantic distillation on all model cards before framework execution.
+Specifically, we apply a transformation $\Psi: C(m_i) \to \tilde{C}(m_i)$ that removes non-informative artifacts (e.g., raw URLs, redundant citations, organizational boilerplate) while canonicalizing technical specifications and extracting essential fields.
+This preprocessing step maximizes the signal-to-noise ratio by retaining only the core information needed for model selection, such as model purpose, capabilities, and key technical descriptors, while eliminating elements that contribute to prompt bloat without aiding the reasoning process: